Surajdoberiyal/portfolio/content/contact/index.md

 ---
-title: 'Connect With me as a true Frontend Developer or  Web Developer'
+title: 'Connect With Me as a MERN Stack Developer Specializing in Full-Stack Web Applications'
-buttonText: 'Contact Me'
+buttonText: 'Get in Touch'
 ---

-I am currently looking for new opportunities, my inbox is always open.
-Whether you have a question or just want to say hi, I will try my best to get back to you !
+I’m actively seeking new opportunities where I can contribute to building and scaling modern web applications using the MERN stack.
+Whether you have a project in mind, a question, or just want to connect—feel free to reach out.
+I’ll do my best to respond promptly!